Fishing The Salmon River New York

 Summer is typically not the best time to fish the Salmon River.
 This is because the water levels at this time are low, and the water temperatures are too warm for the fish.

-However, the Salmon River has specific summer runs, most notably the Skamania steelhead run, brown trout, and Atlantic Salmon.
+However, the Salmon River has small and sporadic summer runs of Skamania steelhead, brown trout, and Atlantic Salmon.
 You may also find some smallmouth bass in the river in summer.

 Fly Fishing